Cadillac Palace Theatre

-The Cadillac Palace Theatre (originally known as the New Palace Theatre) is operated by Broadway In Chicago, a Nederlander company.
+The Cadillac Palace Theatre (originally the New Palace Theatre) is operated by Broadway In Chicago, a Nederlander company and seats 2,344.
 It is located at 151 West Randolph Street in the Chicago Loop area.
+Opened in 1926 and designed largely in the French Baroque style, it is connected to the historic Eitel Brothers' Bismarck Hotel (Allegro Royal), and was for a time known as the Bismarck Theatre.
+Cadillac has held the naming rights since 1999.

 History

 The theater opened in 1926 as the New Palace Theatre with Roger Wolfe Kahn and his Orchestra topping the bill.
 It was built at a cost of $12 million as part of the Eitel Block Project.
-In 1984, the theater was renamed the Bismarck Theatre and turned into a rock venue.
+In the 1960s, the theater was renamed the Bismarck Theatre and later turned into a rock venue.
 In 1999, it was renovated and renamed the Cadillac Palace Theatre after Cadillac purchased naming rights.
-It currently has maximum capacity of 2,344 people.
-Since this reopening it has been home to many pre-broadway hits.
-Broadway In Chicago which has allowed for more Broadway hits to tour through Chicago causing a great economic impact on the city of Chicago.
+It currently has a maximum capacity of 2,344 people.
+Since this reopening, it has been home to many pre-broadway hits.
+Broadway In Chicago has allowed for more Broadway hits to tour through Chicago, causing a great economic impact on the city of Chicago.

 Architecture

 The Rapp Brothers, George and Cornelius, were responsible for the design of the Cadillac Palace Theatre.
 The two men were also the architects behind the Nederlander Theatre and the Chicago Theatre, as well as dozens of other theaters around the country.
 Their inspiration for the look and feel of the Palace Theatre came from the Fontainebleau and the Palace of Versailles, both found in France.
 The interior includes huge decorative mirrors, breche violet and white marble.
 The walls inside are adorned with gold leafing and wood decorations, as well as a series of complex arches and detailed brass ornamentation.